NEAR Protocol (NEAR) Analysis

 NEAR Protocol (NEAR) technical analysis:

 Momentum is Bullish but inflecting.
-MACD Line is above MACD Signal Line and RSI is above 55 but momentum may have peaked since MACD Histogram bars are declining, which suggests that momentum is weakening.
+MACD Line is still above MACD Signal Line but momentum may have peaked since MACD Histogram bars are declining, which suggests that momentum could be nearing a downswing.
+Price is neither overbought nor oversold currently, based on RSI-14 levels (RSI > 30 and RSI < 70).

 See live NEAR Protocol (NEAR) chart here